Skip to main content

 Note about Post-call Variables

 Post-call variables are not accessible via the Variable Manager, as they cannot be created or modified by users.
-These variables are pre-defined by our team and become available only within End Call Notifications.
+These variables are pre-defined by our team and become available only within Post-Call Actions.
 They’re designed to let your agents send structured data (like summaries or recordings) to external systems after the call ends.

 Accessing the Variable Manager

-You can access the Variable Manager in two quick ways depending on your editor mode:
+You can access the Variable Manager in two quick ways:

 From the Header

-You can access the Variable Manager directly from:
+You can access the Variable Manager directly from the top navigation bar of the Flow Editor.

 From a Text Field

-You can also access the Variable Manager from a text field — in both Simple and Advanced Mode — whenever the +
+You can also access the Variable Manager from a text field whenever the + icon is available.

 Only fields that support variables will display the “+” icon.